RediSearch/RediSearch/README.md

 Redisearch impements a search engine on top of redis, but unlike other redis search libraries, it does not use internal data structures like sorted sets.

-Inverted indexes are stored on top of Redis strings using bin This allows much faster performance, significantly less memory consumption, and more advanced features like exact phrase matching, that are not possible with traditional redis search approaches.
+Inverted indexes are stored on top of Redis strings using binary encoding, and not mapped to existing data structures (see [DESIGN.md](DESIGN.md)).

+This allows much faster performance, significantly less memory consumption, and more advanced features like exact phrase matching, that are not possible with traditional redis search approaches.